 Quick Answer

-PTEROMY Waterproof Hooded Rain Poncho with Pocket Unisex Lig
+PTEROMY 3-in-1 Hooded Rain Poncho for Adult with Pocket, Wat

 The best everyday rain poncho is the PTEROMY Waterproof Hooded Poncho at $17 -- lightweight, packable, and functional enough for regular use.
 For emergency backup, keep Hagon 5-Pack disposables in every bag and car.
 For occupational use near traffic, the A-SAFETY ANSI Class 3 jacket is the safety standard.